atulsemwal/segmentUpdater/README.md

 # Segment Updater

-This is a bulk segment updater for the adobe analytics API 2.0.
+This is a bulk updater for Adobe segment using adobe analytics API 2.0.

-<h2> Documentation </h2>
-The documentation for this is hosted at www.segmentupdater.com

 <h2>Others Sources</h2>
 You can find information about the Adobe Analytics API 2.0 here :